The wonderful Potters and Artists who donate their time and talents in support of children and families in our community. Thank you!

 Many thanks to Clay Art Center for the donation of clay.

-Richmond Clay Works produces functional pottery for daily use in clean, modern tones.
-Handmade in Olalla, Craig Richmond creates dinnerware sets, including plates, mugs, cups, and other practical items that are art you can use.
+Richmond Clay Works produces functional pottery designed for everyday use, featuring clean forms and modern tones.
+Handmade in Olalla, Washington, Craig Richmond creates thoughtfully crafted dinnerware sets—including plates, mugs, cups, and other practical pieces—that balance utility with artistry.

-After a career in finance and the visual arts of Photography and Photojournalism, I craved a more tactile pursuit, so I returned to my love of ceramics.
-The feel of the clay as it flows through my fingers on the wheel, the artistic choices of shape and size, the aesthetic urges of selecting glaze combinations, the anticipation of the piece when it emerges from the kiln…one of a kind.
-These are the moments that draw me to my studio each day.
+After a career in finance and the visual arts—photography and photojournalism—Valorie Smith sought a more tactile creative practice and returned to her love of ceramics.
+She is drawn to the physical and expressive process: the flow of clay through her hands on the wheel, the artistic decisions of form and scale, the intuitive selection of glaze combinations, and the anticipation as each piece emerges from the kiln—one of a kind.

-My work is a pursuit of hearth and home, and my pieces are to be touched, used, shared in everyday life.
+Her work centers on hearth and home.
+These are pieces meant to be touched, used, and shared in everyday life.

-From my studio in Gig Harbor, Washington, to you and your home.
-Enjoy in good health.
+From her studio in Gig Harbor, Washington, to your home—enjoy in good health.

 Robin Hominiuk